 Fulfillment of the University's General Education Curriculum completion of the College's Expository Writing and modern language requirements.

 The Latin American Studies major requires 40 units of coursework.
 This includes 20 units of core courses and 20 units of electives.
 Students are encouraged to complete their second-language requirement by the end of their sophomore year.

-Required Time Spent in Latin America Latin American Studies majors are required to study abroad.
+Latin American Studies majors are required to study abroad.
 There are many options available including both long term and short term programs.
-A complete list of these programs can be found at Study in Latin America.
+A complete list of these programs can be found at the Center for Global Education.